adonmo/mobilitydb-sqlalchemy/docs/quickstart.rst

 Making use of movingpandas Trajectory data structure
 ----------------------------------------------------
-TGeomPoint objects can also be optioanlly mapped to movingpandas Trajectory objects.
+TGeomPoint objects can also be optionally mapped to movingpandas Trajectory objects.

 For this the optional dependency "movingpandas" needs to be installed.